phronmophobic/blog/markdown/fastleannative.md

 Similar to C++, Rust code cannot be directly called from the JVM without a C ABI compatible wrapper.
 If a C ABI compatible wrapper does not already exist, then [cbindgen](https://github.com/mozilla/cbindgen) may help.

 <!--
-# Working with Offheap Memory
+# Working with Off-Heap Memory

 ## Dtype next
 ### basic usage